towhee-io/towhee/docs/get-started/troubleshooting.md

 ![Example](troubleshooting.jpg)
 ### No Module named Towhee

 This can be solved by reinstalling the Towhee.
 To check if Towhee was installed, use the `pip freeze` command and check the installation.
-Restarting the notebook in case of jupyter notebook,
+Restarting the notebook in case of jupyter notebook.

 ### The dependencies are not getting automatically installed.